Wilmington Passenger Injury Attorneys

 Were You A Passenger Hurt In A Car Accident?

-If you were a passenger in a car accident and were injured, what should you do?
+If you were a passenger in a car wreck and were injured, what should you do?
 Aside from seeking any necessary medical attention, you should know that you have the same rights to file an injury claim.
 If you were a passenger involved in a motor vehicle accident, the lawyers of Rhine Law Firm, P.C., in Wilmington can help.
 We represent car crash victims and their families throughout North Carolina.

 We Stand Up For Passengers' Rights in Wilmington